PFCalanca/PFCalanca/README.md

 # Hello, Everyone! 👋

-I'm _Paulo Calanca_ and I study Computer Engineering at _Instituto Federal FLuminense_ and technology lover .
-I am a developer skilled in **Python, Data Engineering, Data Science and Python frameworks.**
+I'm _Paulo Calanca_ and I'm studant of Computer Engineering at _Instituto Federal FLuminense_ and a lover of technology.
+I am a skilled developer in **Python, Data Engineering, Data Science and Python frameworks.**

 ### 😊 About me:
-<p>From a young age, I wanted to learn how software and websites work, Then I start study programming and never break off.</p>
+<p>From a young age, I was curious to learn how software and websites work, Eventually I started studing STEM areas and never stopped.</p>

 ### 🌱 What do I do and What have I done?